rmartinho/flamingdangerzone/_posts/2012-06-01-almost-static-if.markdown

 But where can we place it in a function template declaration?

 In C++03, it was often placed in the return type of the function, or as an extra defaulted parameter.
-None if these is no universal optional: the first one is not usable in most operator overloads, because the number of arguments is fixed;
+None if these is an universal option: the first one is not usable in most operator overloads, because the number of arguments is fixed;
 and the second one is not usable in constructors, because they don't have a return type.